Project-Kaleidoscope/charter/device-support-requirements.md

 ## Proprietary files extraction

-* Devices MUST have a working proprietary files extraction script in their device tree (or device tree dependencies) that reproduces an exact copy of the binaries required to build LineageOS from an existing LineageOS installation.
+* Devices MUST have a working proprietary files extraction script in their device tree (or device tree dependencies) that reproduces an exact copy of the binaries required to build KaleidoscopeOS from an existing KaleidoscopeOS installation.
 * Devices SHOULD use the global extraction script (located in tools/extract-utils).
 * If a device maintainer elects to not use the common extraction script, the maintainer MUST ensure that the Wiki page for their device has valid instructions for operating the custom extraction script.
 * Devices MUST use proprietary files extracted from, in order of preference, the same device's publicly-released image, another device's publicly-released image, or some other source with appropriately transferrable use/release/dissemination rights.
 In the event of the last option, artifacts documenting suitable transferability of rights MUST be provided to LineageOS project leadership.